 The Company and its directors are satisfied that there is a strong, open and transparent relationship with relevant regulators and other authorities and liaise regularly as part of the Group to ensure the business is aligned to the evolving regulatory framework.
 Key areas of focus have included ensuring robust prudential standards and supervision arrangements are in place, ensuring the fair treatment of customers, adapting to changes in regulatory requirements, recovery, and resolution for the UK's withdrawal from the European Union.
-When a notable issue arose during the year such as the non-compliance with listing rules noted above, the directors ensured prompt and open disclosure to regulators and appropriate follow up action to mitigate impact.

-The approach of the Group, including that of the Company, to managing regulatory change is discussed further on page 17 of the Lloyds Banking Group annual report and financial statements for 2023.
+The approach of the Group, including that of the Company, to managing regulatory change is discussed further on pages 14 to 15, plus page 154 of the Lloyds Banking Group plc annual report and financial statements for 2024.